-This series of articles is to assist with player development and our ability to win forever.
+This series of articles is to assist with soccer player development and our ability to win forever.
 The following will look at our players as well as our soccer culture.
 I will review our challenges from a technical, tactical, physical and psychological aspect and hopefully encourage players, coaches, administrators and parents to all share and become part of the USA Women’s Soccer win forever vision.

 This document is intended to support all the directives from April Heinrichs, Womens National Team Head Coach and Technical Director.

 Female soccer in America continues to set the standard worldwide.
 Our women’s team is ranked #1 in the world.
 Our professional league, the Womens United Soccer League is the best league in the world.
 We are attracting more and more young girls into the game.
 Studies show that from age 15 and up girls and women make up more than 50% of all players.

-Much of our success can be directly linked to our youth programs, USYS, AYSO and others and how they have instilled within young players a love for our game as well as provided training and a structure for girls and women to play, fail, succeed and learn and continually evolve.
+Much of our success can be directly linked to our youth soccer programs, USYS, AYSO and others and how they have instilled within young players a love for our game as well as provided training and a structure for girls and women to play, fail, succeed and learn and continually evolve.
 But, we need to do more…not necessarily train more or play more but, specifically, become more of a soccer culture, to add sophistication of play to the strengths already demonstrated by our female players.
 How do we do that?

 First, our players need to see top-level soccer.
 I define top-level soccer as, for the competitive level player, watching our Women’s National Team or a League match in the WUSA.
 For recreational level players, you can add in the college game to the other elite choices.
-Coaches, parents and players need to understand to assist with player development on a personal or team level, seeing the highest level possible will provide a strong and meaningful supplement to a youth player’s training and game routine.
+Coaches, parents and players need to understand to assist with player development on a personal or team level, seeing the highest level possible will provide a strong and meaningful supplement to a youth player’s soccer training and game routine.